GSA/idmanagement.gov/_sell/fipsannouncements.md

 This is a list of the latest news out of the FIPS 201 Evaluation Program.

-# PACS FRTC v1.4.2 Rev B Update Released
+# PACS FRTC v1.4.2 Rev B Released

 POSTED: October 15, 2021